-- · You can create a new working set and add existing application projects to it. - When you use a Quick Start wizard to set up the basic resources that are required to develop a Message Broker application, you are given the option of creating a new working set for the resources.
+- You can create a new working set and add existing application projects to it. - When you use a Quick Start wizard to set up the basic resources that are required to develop an message flow application, you are given the option of creating a new working set for the resources.

 When you use the Broker Application Development perspective to create a new file or new project, the new file or project is automatically added to the current active working set.
-If there is no active working set, the new file or project is displayed under all resources in the Broker Development view but is not added to a working set.
+If you have not identified an active working set, the new file or project is displayed under all resources in the Broker Development view, but is not added to a working set.